Improving Water Quality Since 1928

 WEFTEC® - The Water Quality Event

 WEF’s Annual Technical Exhibition and Conference is the world’s largest annual water quality conference and exhibition.
 Featuring the highest quality training, networking and business opportunities in the water sector today, WEFTEC hosts thousands of water quality experts and water companies from around the world each year.
+As the home for stormwater professionals, WEFTEC also hosts the popular Stormwater Congress, a special conference-within-a-conference that focuses exclusively on this important segment of the water sector.

 Specialty Conferences, Seminars, Webcasts , and Distance Learning